abrantie11z/ProjOneTouchDues/README.md

 # ProjOneTouchDues
-This is a desktp application for a political party grassroot dues activities it basically keeps records of dues paid by members for each grass root across the country. we can then see dues paid by each town, district, consituency and region as a whole
+This is a desktop application for a political party grassroot dues activities. it basically keeps records of dues paid by members for each grass root across the country. we can then see dues paid by each town, district, consituency and region as a whole